mukuliskul/ChromeExtension-TrackLeads/Readme.md

 # Chrome Extension: Leads Tracker

 ## Description
-This Chrome extension is designed to track leads by utilizing JavaScript and DOM manipulation.
-It enables users to save and retrieve leads locally using the browser's local storage.
-The extension showcases proficiency in handling local storage and demonstrates the ability to enhance browser functionality using JavaScript.
+The Leads Tracker Chrome extension allows you to save links in a convenient and organized manner.
+Easily track leads by manually inputting URLs or clicking a button to capture the current tab's link.
+The extension leverages JavaScript and DOM manipulation, showcasing proficiency in local storage handling and browser functionality enhancement.

 ## Skills
 - JavaScript Proficiency